 Expats should be aware that shippers often tack on additional expenses for certain packing materials, handling and hoisting of excessively large items and certain processing requirements.

-Common extra services a shipper might charge for
+Common extra services a shipping company might charge for

 - Custom built wooden crates